-Non-calendar year employer plan beginning in 2013 (code "H").
+Non-calendar year employer plans from 2013 (code "H").
 If you or another member of your tax household was eligible for coverage under an employer plan with a plan year that started in 2013 and ended in 2014, you can claim a coverage exemption for that individual for any month during that plan year.